webforj/webforj-documentation/docs/components/option-dialogs/confirm.md

 The `ConfirmDialog` returns a result based on the user's interaction with the dialog.
 This result indicates which button the user clicked or if the dialog was dismissed due to a timeout.

 :::important
-The resulting string will be returned from the `show()` method, or the equivalent `OptionDialog` method as shown below.
+The result will be returned from the `show()` method, or the equivalent `OptionDialog` method as shown below.
 :::

 The `ConfirmDialog.Result` enum includes the following possible results: